radiantlogic-v8/documentation-new/documentation/global-identity-builder-guide/create-projects/identity-sources.md

 ![Sample Identity Source](../media/image18.png)

 - **Data source**: The data source configured in RadiantOne.
 This property is required.

 - **Name**: A unique name to identify the data source in the project.
 Use alphanumeric and underscore characters only.
 This property is required.

 - **Upload Mode**: This option controls how entries are processed when an upload for this identity source is launched.
 By default, sequential processing is used and guarantees that the correlation algorithm is applied properly.
 Parallel processing can be used but should only be enabled after ensuring that there is no dependency on the order in which entries are processed.
 Usually, if you have possible correlation within the same identity source (1 or more entries in the same source might correlate with each other), then you must use sequential processing.

+- **Allow Re-correlation**: The “Allow Re-correlation” option lets you control whether existing identity links get re-evaluated during an entry uploads.
+When you turn it on for an identity source, the system rechecks correlations for entries that are already in the global profile during upload or reprocessing.
+If key attributes or other correlation-driving data have changed, the existing links can get updated.
+When the option is turned off (default behavior), existing links are left as they are for better performance and stability.
+Enabling this setting can be useful when you need to reassess and maintain accurate identity matches.

 - **Identity Object**: For LDAP data sources, this is the object class associated with the identities.
 For RDBMS, this is the database table/view name containing the identities.
 This property is required.

 >[!warning]
 >Custom data sources are supported.
 However, you must first virtualize the identities in RadiantOne and store them in persistent cache.
 Then, use the persistent cache as the LDAP identity source for the Global Identity Builder project.
 The chapter [integrate and configure a Global Identity Builder custom data source](../integrate-configure-data-source.md) provides an example of using a custom data source in a Global Identity Builder project.

 - **Additional Object Classes**: For LDAP data sources, this is the additional object class associated with the identities (beyond just the primary object class indicated as the Identity Object).
 This property is optional.
 If the identities are not associated with additional object classes, leave this property blank.

 - **Base DN**<a name="base-dn"></a>: The location in the data source that contains the identities.
 This is only applicable to and required for LDAP data sources.

 - **Display/Search Attribute**: The attribute listed here conditions the searches performed against the identity source from the browser embedded in the Global Identity Builder application.
 This property is required.

 >[!warning]